<?xml version="1.0" encoding="UTF-8"?>

 <h2>Preparing for litigation</h2>

 Every business dispute reaches a point where waiting can make the situation worse.
 Taking action early, preserving important records and understanding the <a href="https://www.edgarlawfirm.com/business-and-commercial-litigation/" data-wpel-link="internal">available legal options</a> can protect valuable rights and strengthen the case.
-An attorney can guide the process, protect key evidence, and help achieve the best possible outcome through negotiation or litigation.]]></content>
+An attorney can guide the process, protect key evidence and help achieve a favorable outcome through negotiation or litigation.]]></content>

 </entry>